Thailand Digital Nomad Visa Guide (2024)

 Biggest drawback: Air pollution

 Chiang Mai is located in the northern part of Thailand.
-It is described as a diamond in the crown of Thailand by King Rama V, so it summarizes the importance the city has for the Thai people.
+It was described as a diamond in the crown of Thailand by King Rama V, which aptly summarizes the importance the city has for the Thai people.

-As a digital nomad in Chiang Mai, you can enjoy various historical sights, museums, nearby national parks such as Doi Inthanon, festivals, and crazy nightlife.
+As a digital nomad in Chiang Mai, you can enjoy various historical sights, museums, nearby national parks (such as the Doi Inthanon), festivals, and crazy nightlife

 Another advantage of Chiang Mai is that you can rent a huge apartment or even a small house for almost the same price as you could rent a 1-bedroom flat in Bangkok.